kubeflow/spark-operator/docs/user-guide.md

 ### Setting TTL for a SparkApplication

-The `v1beta2` version of the `SparkApplication` API starts having TTL support for `SparkApplication`s through a new optional field named `TimeToLiveSeconds`, which if set, defines the Time-To-Live (TTL) duration in seconds for a SparkAplication after its termination.
-The `SparkApplication` object will be garbage collected if the current time is more than the `TimeToLiveSeconds` since its termination.
+The `v1beta2` version of the `SparkApplication` API starts having TTL support for `SparkApplication`s through a new optional field named `.spec.timeToLiveSeconds`, which if set, defines the Time-To-Live (TTL) duration in seconds for a SparkAplication after its termination.
+The `SparkApplication` object will be garbage collected if the current time is more than the `.spec.timeToLiveSeconds` since its termination.
 The example below illustrates how to use the field:

 ```yaml
 spec: